thanif/Tree-Implementation-in-C-Plus-Plus/README.md

 # TreeNode<T>* SearchBelow(TreeNode<T>* n, T val)
 Searches the subtree rooted at node n for and returns the pointer to the first node storing the same value as that passed in as argument to this function.
 If no such node exists, the function should return NULL.
-The search should be done on the tree nodes in the same order as a pre-order traversal.TreeNode<T>* SearchChildren(TreeNode<T>*n, T val) : Searches the immediate children (only one level deep) of the node n for a node that stores the value passed in as second argument.
+The search should be done on the tree nodes in the same order as a pre-order traversal.

+# TreeNode<T>* SearchChildren(TreeNode<T>*n, T val)
+Searches the immediate children (only one level deep) of the node n for a node that stores the value passed in as second argument.
 If such a child exists, its address is returned.
 NULL is returned otherwise.

 # TreeNode<T>* SearchChildren(T val)
 Searches the immediate children (only one level deep) of the node pointed to by the member variable cursor, for a node that stores the value passed in as second argument.
 If such a child exists, its address is returned.
 NULL is returned otherwise.